 - 4.1 We expect all children to attend assembly.
 However, any parent can request permission for their child to be excused from religious worship, and the school will make alternative arrangements for the supervision of the child during that part of the assembly.
 Parents do not have to explain or give reasons for their request.
-This right of withdrawal complies with the 1944 Education Act, and was restated in the 1988 Education Reform Act. - 4.2 The headteacher would keep a record of all children who are to be withdrawn from collective worship.
+This right of withdrawal complies with the 1944 Education Act, and was restated in the 1988 Education Reform Act. - 4.2 A record is kept of all children who are to be withdrawn from collective worship.